OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 ## **7. Example Manifests**

 While SpatialDDS keeps its on-bus messages small and generic, richer details about services, maps, and experiences are provided out-of-band through manifests.
 A manifest is a lightweight JSON document referenced by a `manifest_uri` in a discovery announce.
-SpatialDDS 1.4 continues the convention introduced in v1.3: manifest pointers are canonical `spatialdds://` URIs (e.g., `spatialdds://acme.services/sf/service/vps-main`) that resolve using the rules described in Section 6 (SpatialDDS URIs), guaranteeing stable identifiers even when manifests are hosted on rotating infrastructure.
+SpatialDDS 1.4 standardizes canonical `spatialdds://` URIs (e.g., `spatialdds://acme.services/sf/service/vps-main`) that resolve using the rules described in Section 6 (SpatialDDS URIs), guaranteeing stable identifiers even when manifests are hosted on rotating infrastructure.
 Manifests let providers describe capabilities, formats, coverage shapes, entry points, and assets without bloating the real-time data stream.
 The examples here show four common cases: a Visual Positioning Service (VPS) manifest that defines request/response topics and limits, a Mapping Service manifest that specifies tiling scheme and encodings, a Content/Experience manifest that lists anchors, tiles, and media for AR experiences, and an Anchors manifest that enumerates localization anchors with associated assets.
 Together they illustrate how manifests complement the DDS data plane by carrying descriptive metadata and policy.

 ### Manifest Versioning (Normative)